White Heat: Plot

-The gang gets into the payroll office, but the tanker driver, ex-con "Bo" Creel, recognizes Hank and informs Cody.
-Having tracked the truck to Long Beach, California, using direction finders, the police surround the building and call on Cody to surrender; he decides to fight it out.
-When the police fire tear gas into the office, Hank manages to escape.
-In the ensuing gun battle, the police kill most of Cody's gang and Verna is arrested.
-Cody shoots one of his own men for trying to surrender.
-Finally, only Cody is still loose.
-He flees to the top of a gigantic, globe-shaped gas storage tank.
-After Hank shoots Cody several times with a rifle, Cody fires at the tank, which bursts into flames.
-He shouts, "Made it, Ma!
+The gang gets into the plant office, but Evans and the LAPD track the truck using direction finders and surround the office; meanwhile, the truck driver, ex-con "Bo" Creel, recognizes Hank and alerts Cody.
+Enraged, Cody opts to fight and prepares to execute Hank, but Hank escapes after the police fire tear gas into the office.
+In the ensuing firefight, the police kill most of Cody's gang and Verna is arrested, while Cody retreats to a field of Horton spheres and kills his last remaining gangster when he tries to surrender.
+Cornered after ascending a tank, Cody is fatally shot by Hank using a rifle, but he fires at the tank, igniting it.
+As the police take cover, Cody shouts, "Made it, Ma!
 Top of the world!", before the tank explodes.